Festivals & Events

 A meaningful run

-Open to anyone willing to join, the marathon is built on the concept of friendship and overcoming adversity, while expressing special gratitude to the people who helped the city bounce back from the 1995 Great Hanshin Earthquake.
+Open to anyone willing to join, the marathon is built on the concept of gratitude and friendship, while expressing special gratitude to the people who helped the city bounce back from the 1995 Great Hanshin Earthquake.

 Turning devastation into positivity, the run is dedicated to victims of disaster both in Japan and abroad, as well as giving participants an opportunity to appreciate the beauty of this resilient city.